 - Practice Self-Care – If you’re going through a particularly hard time, that means there is an extra drain on your physical and emotional resources.
 Pay attention to the basics of your self-care of food, clothing, shelter, sleep, personal supports from loved ones, exercise, and maybe even work.
 I’ve seen many of my clients keep themselves stable through a tough time by continuing to work, if at all possible, so that the steady routine stabilizes them in an otherwise crazy time.
 For example, years ago, I was able to still work during the time that I was undergoing daily radiation therapy for cancer, and the routine helped to give me a sense of normalcy when I was otherwise dealing with health symptoms.

 - Enlist Help – Identify and contact the people you rely on, who know you, accept you, and support you as you are.
 Almost everyone has a “core group” of people to turn to in tough times, and if you don’t, this is something to work with a therapist on so that you cultivate an “inner circle” of people in your life, or a “Family of Choice”.
 I think a “system” of supportive people drawn from a partner/spouse, family, friends, colleagues, or even neighbors can build a network of support.
 I think having friends who are both older, younger, the same, and different from you can also be helpful, so that you get support from several perspectives that can be enlightening.

 These are the traits associated with resilient people.
-In Part II of this article, we’ll look at tips and ways to develop resilience in yourself.
-Stay tuned.
+In Part II of Developing Resilience, we’ll look at tips and ways to develop resilience in yourself.
+That link is here.